 In order to be able to use EPS, you need to choose a pharmacy, this is called a nomination.
-You can ask any pharmacy that offers EPS to add your nomination for you.
+You can do this through the NHS app.

 If you don’t want your prescription to be sent electronically, please inform a member of the reception team and you can continue to collect your prescriptions as normal.